 Although car accidents are a relatively common occurrence on the roads of Florida, if you have never been involved in a crash you may have questions about your legal rights and options after you are injured in an accident.
-Below are some of the most common questions injured victims of car accidents have for personal injury attorneys.
+Below are some of the most common questions injured victims of a car accident have for personal injury attorneys.

 How Much Is My Case Worth?

 Determining how much compensation an injured car accident victim may be entitled to can be difficult.
 Factors that affect an accident victim’s compensation award include:

 - The severity of injuries

 - The details of the accident, including who is responsible for causing it

 - How strong each party’s legal cases are

 Any successful car accident claim will require you to have evidence proving who was at fault for the crash and what kind of injuries and damages you sustained as a result of the accident.
 Evidence frequently used in car accident cases includes police accident reports, photographs of the accident scene, vehicle damage/repair reports, and medical records for treatment of the injuries suffered in the accident.

 Read more: Tips To Know When Taking Photos After An Accident Occurs

 How Long Will My Case Take?